 Chocolate can be tricky to pair with wine, but it’s worth it.
 And chocolate fondue has some interesting benefits.
 It’s not just a food; it’s also an activity you can do together.
 Plus, melted chocolate is, well, heaven.
 What’s not to love?
 Enjoy your fondue with a rich Australian Shiraz or dessert wine like port.

 If you want to stick with a lighter wine, try your hand at this restaurant-grade dessert.
 After you let the pears soak in a bright and fruity white wine, enjoy them alongside a sweet sparkling wine like Moscato d’Asti.

 Okay, we have to be honest.
 Rosé isn’t a great match for all desserts, but if you want to stay on theme, we say go for it.
 Keep the Garnacha rosé flowing alongside some fresh raspberries and strawberries.
 Fresh berries are light and delicious, and usually have a top spot on lists of the most sensual foods.

 In Vino Finito

 Valentine’s Day is supposed to be a celebration of love.
-So, ditch the crowded restaurants and spend some intimate, quality time with the person you love, enjoying your favorite foods and wine to match.
+So, don’t be afraid to stay home and spend quality time with the person you love, enjoying your favorite foods and wine to match.
 By using this wine pairing guide for Valentine’s dinner at home, you’ve got everything you need to ensure a romantic night in.
 We think that’s what Cupid would want.